Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: SYSTEM MODEL

-We consider a greedy resource allocation policy similar to those found in~\cite{nwamadi2008dynamic, 7036039, 4161913}.
-Greedy approaches are known to provide poor performance in multiple access systems for users that come later in the allocation procedure, but also form the foundation of more performant allocation strategies.
-For example, the maximal greedy algorithm~\cite{nwamadi2008dynamic}, which essentially repeats a naive greedy algorithm multiple times and then chooses the best outcome.
-Greedy approaches are also known to be extremely efficient to implement.
+{To illustrate the feasibility of our novel loss function, we examine a basic communication setup and resource allocation method.
+Specifically, we employ a greedy resource allocation policy similar to those found in~\cite{nwamadi2008dynamic, 7036039, 4161913} as they are known for their efficient implementation and reduced time complexity.
+Our objective is not to explore different channel allocation techniques, although this can be done.
+Instead, our primary focus is on introducing a novel approach to construct loss functions for communication systems and evaluating their performance.
+Our preliminary findings indicate that our novel approach can significantly enhance wireless system reliability when compared to commonly used loss functions.
+Thus, future research will explore the application of this technique in more intricate resource allocation systems.}

-Fig.~\ref{fig:system_model} shows the greedy allocation policy we consider.
-In this, Alice scans the available resources $\mathcal{R}$ and selects a resource $r^{\star}$ based on whether an ML binary classification predictor $Q\left(\cdot\right)$ predicts that future communication will succeed on that resource.
+Fig.~\ref{fig:system_model} shows the allocation policy we consider.
+In this, Alice scans the available resources $\mathcal{R}$ and selects a resource $r^{\star}$ based on whether an ML binary classification predictor $Q$ predicts that future communication will succeed on that resource.
 The search for an appropriate resource for Alice stops when the predictor predicts a no-outage event for that resource.
-Note that when none of the resources are predicted to be satisfactory, Alice is allocated the final resource~$|\mathcal{R}|$.
+When none of the resources are predicted to be satisfactory {(referred to as the critical scenario), we explore two alternatives: $\mathtt{Case~1.}$ Alice is allocated the final resource~$|\mathcal{R}|$, or $\mathtt{Case~2.}$~Alice is allocated the resource with the lowest ML binary classification value (the best predicted resource seen).}